panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

   - Covers many areas in computer vision, including traditional methods like line detection and corner detection, physics-based vision, computational photography, and learning-based vision.
 If you're just interested in deep learning, you should go take 16-824 Visual Learning and Recognition.
 - 36-226 Introduction to Statistical Inference
   - I originally did this for the ML concentration, but they later removed this requirement, and I also gave up on the ML concentration because I want to do additional major, so...
   - Tons of homework and exams.
-I did 5 tests and 3 exams in one semester for this single course.
+I did 5 short tests (45 mins) and 3 exams (2 hrs) in one semester for this single course.
-  - Topics are boring.
-Mostly just "how to become a subset of R".
 - 85-219 Biological Foundations of Behavior
   - This course is actually more interesting than I expected.
 Although there are no in person experiments, the topics are interesting.
 I learned how the body works, how I perceive what's happening in the world and react to it.
 - 15-295 Competition Programming and Problem Solving